JiangWeiGitHub/Shell/Tools/20160414/README.md

 ### Goal:
-`Copy a music file & a pic file & a Movie file to /mnt folder from /trynode folder, then add some xattr to each files.`<p>
+*Copy a music file & a pic file & a Movie file to /mnt folder from /trynode folder, then add some xattr to each files.*